mit-pdos/daisy-nfsd/README.md

 Then you can run some sanity tests over the bank and file-system examples.
-These are ordinary Go tests that import the code generated from Dafny and run it, linking with [goose-nfsd](https://github.com/mit-pdos/goose-nfsd), specifically with its txn and buftxn packages.
+These are ordinary Go tests that import the code generated from Dafny and run it, linking with [goose-nfsd](https://github.com/mit-pdos/goose-nfsd), specifically with its `twophase` package.
 To run these tests, after compiling with `make compile`, run:

 ```sh